1. What are IntegrityLine and EthicsPoint?

 11. I am aware of some individuals involved with unethical conduct, but it doesn't affect me.
 Why should I bother reporting it?

-Our companies choose to promote ethical behaviour.
+Our Company chooses to promote ethical behaviour.
 All unethical conduct, at any level, ultimately hurts the company and all employees, including you.
 You only have to consider what happened in recent corporate scandals to see disastrous effects that a seemingly harmless lapse in ethics can have on an otherwise healthy company.
 So if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and your coworkers to report it.

 12. I am not sure what I have observed or heard is a violation of company policy, or involves unethical conduct, but it just does not look right to me.
 What should I do?